wy2136/notes/cesm1_2_1_porting_on_Tiger.md

 	./test_tiger.build

 Edit the `test_tiger.run` file.
-Replace the yourNetID with your NetID and change the line of `mpirun` to `srun -n $npes $EXEROOT/cesm.exe >&! cesm.log.$LID`.
+Replace the yourNetID with your NetID and change the line of `mpirun` to

+	srun -n $npes $EXEROOT/cesm.exe >&! cesm.log.$LID

 You might also need to change the node count or SBATCH time option depending the nature of your case.
-After these have all been done, we can run the model:
+After all of these have been done, we can now run the model:

-	sbatch test_tiger.build
+	sbatch test_tiger.run